vigna/hrtb-lending-iterator-rs/README.md

     fn next(&mut self) -> Option<Self::Item<'_>>;
 }
 ```
-The previous design proved to be too restrictive, and would have made it impossible to
+The previous design proved to be too restrictive, as it would have made it impossible to
 write types such as `PermutedGraph` or `ArcListGraph` in
 [the Rust port of webgraph](https://github.com/vigna/webgraph-rs/).